On the Equality of Three Formulas for Brumer--Stark Units: Introduction

 {\bf Acknowledgements}.
 The first author was supported by NSF grant DMS 1901939 for the duration of this project.
 The second author is grateful for the support of the Heilbronn Institute for Mathematical Research and Imperial College London.
-We thank Mahesh Kakde and Michael Spie\ss \ for helpful discussions.
+The third author was supported by the Deutsche Forschungsgemeinschaft via the grant SFB-TRR 358/1 2023 — 491392403.
+We thank Mahesh Kakde for helpful discussions.